miservers/miservers/documentation/anglais.md

   this is a teacher of our village: in this case we use [of] instead.

 ## Mots et Phrases courantes
 - I don't think so           : je ne pense pas
 - go ahead, tell me more     : aleez, continue
 - time's up                  : c'est l'heure
 - what a shame!, what a pity!: quel dommage
-- it's up to you: comme tu veux
+- it's up to you             : comme tu veux
 - i am fed up with it        : j'en ai marre
 - don't worry                : ne t'en fait pas
 - great :
 - awfel                      : affreux
 - sorry, i apologise         : desolé, excuss moi
-- i have to go: je dois y aller
+- i have to go               : je dois y aller
 - i am all rigth             : je vais bien
 - you must be kidding        : tu plaisantes
-- we are not aware of: on n'est pas au courant de
+- we are not aware of        : on n'est pas au courant de
-- i am delighted that he has accepted my invitation: je suis ravi que...
+- i am delighted that        : je suis ravi que...
-- and by the way: et en passant
+- and by the way             : et en passant
-- To make matters worse: pour aggraver les choses
+- To make matters worse      : pour aggraver les choses
 - They that sow the wind, shall reap the whirlwind : Ceux qui sèment le vent, récolteront le tourbillon
 - hand over to               : passer la main a :
+- it lacks only              : it's only missing, il ne manque que
+- you only have to           : vous n'avez plus que
+- there was never a relationship: il n'y avait jamais de relation
+- has been, has just been    : vient d'être

 ## Pronounciation
 **Difference between "th" and "ht"**